Riding a bike with no hands is a common quirk in Amsterdam. Here are reasons why people do it with tips on how to try it yourself.

 Riding with no hands is also common among bike couriers.
-They do it as a jab when they pass other couriers.
-In fact, bicyclists who aren’t couriers will do it couriers for the same reason.
+They like to do it as a jab when they pass other couriers.
+In fact, bicyclists who aren’t couriers will do it to couriers for the same reason.

 Isn’t riding a bike with no hands dangerous?

 There are risks with anything, including just riding a bicycle.
 Though there is a balance (pun intended) between risk and reward.

 For militant cyclists, riding a bike with no hands in the city would be like jumping out an airplane without a parachute.
 There is no context to justify doing it.

 I’ve witnessed dozens of wipeouts over the years and it’s never because someone was riding without hands.
 Accidents are often caused by not paying attention.

 Of course, using both hands to text while riding a bike is never a good idea.
 Amsterdam recently banned using your phone while cycling.